JGN1/labMoviesApp/README_InProgress.md

 Pagination
 ---------------------------------------------------------------------

-Added pagination to home pages, upcoming movies and popular actors pages.
+Added pagination to Discovery, Upcoming Movies, Favourites, Must Watch and Popular Actors pages.
 Used @tanstack/react-query and refactored all queries using standard react-query so queryClient and queryClientProvider could be shared across all pages from root level.
 Pagination function implemented with @tanstack/react-query includes prefetch functionaility to allow data to be continually displayed on screen while next page data is being retrieved.

+Components:
++   headerMovieList

 Changing over to @tanstack/react-query broke favourites page so had to refactor section of code to make work again (around useQueries and mapping section).